stho32/Treehouse-04-TicTacToe/Documentation/Pomodoro-Log.md

 1. lost control a bit..
 1. now I can detect wins and ties, tell who won and stuff.
 1. Interaction with the final screen
+1. (01:48 h) Refactored everything with a SceneManager... :)